NuvaRing

 It may move around a little bit in your vagina, which is normal.
 You may not feel it at all or may be aware of the ring inside you.
 It shouldn’t feel painful or uncomfortable - if it does, you may not have pushed it far enough inside your vagina.
 Gently push it in as far as you can.
 Don’t worry, you can’t push it too far or lose it inside you.

-When you have been using the NuvaRing for three weeks, it can be removed by inserting your index finger inside you and hooking it through the ring.
+When you have been using the NuvaRing for 3 weeks, it can be removed by inserting your index finger inside you and hooking it through the ring.
 Gently pull in a down and forward motion to pull the ring out and throw it away in the bin, not the toilet.

-To continue using NuvaRing, insert a new one seven days later, on the same day of the week and at the same time as you removed the last one.
+To continue using NuvaRing, insert a new one 7 days later, on the same day of the week and at the same time as you removed the last one.
 Insert a new ring even if your period hasn’t finished yet.

 -